bitspittle/limp/README.md

 val str = env.expectConvert<String>(params[0])
 ```

-will pass `params[0]` through if it's already a `String`, will convert it into a `String` if it's a `Char`, or an
+will handle `params[0]` both if it's a `String` (at which point it gets passed through as is) or a `Char` (which gets
-exception will get thrown if it's another type (and no other relevant converters are found)
+converted to a `String`).
+An exception with an informative message will get thrown if it's another type (assuming no
+other relevant converters are installed).

 You should be careful with abusing converters, however, as if there are too many, an unexpected conversion might happen
 behind your back.

 ### Scope

 Earlier, we wrote that environments are *scoped*.

 What this means is you can use `pushScope` (and `popScope`) at any point to introduce (and later remove) a new
 local scope.
 All methods, variables, and converters registered while this scope is active will be discarded if it is
 ever removed.

 There is also a convenience `scoped` method that handles calling `pushScope` and `popScope` for you (even if an
 exception gets thrown in the middle).
+Using it is preferred over calling push and pop directly.

-Scoping is a very useful feature when you are implementing the logic of a method that wants to support type conversions
+Scoping is a very useful feature when you are implementing the logic of a method that wants to support hyper-local type
-that shouldn't be added globally.
-Recalling the `CharToStringConverter` example from the previous section, here's how
+conversions.
+Recalling the `CharToStringConverter` example from the previous section, here's how the `LowerMethod`
-the `LowerMethod` is implemented:
+(which converts strings to their lowercase version) is implemented:

 ```kotlin
 class LowerMethod : Method("lower", 1) {